Individual And Family Support

 Check our calendar to find our what programmes are currently running.

-The aim of the newsletter is to inform service users of any news regarding MS, research or upcoming programmes that people with MS may want to get involved with.
+Written and published two to three times a year, the aim of the newsletter is to inform service users of any news regarding MS, research or upcoming programmes that people with MS may want to get involved with.

 MS Ireland can offer financial assistance to people with MS to help cover the costs of some expenses associated with the condition.
 Voluntary Branches raise this money through their fundraising activities.
 The Regional Community Worker liaises with the applicant and the voluntary Branch to ensure money cannot be sourced through state funds.
 Financial Assistance is administered through a payment made by the voluntary Branch and is governed by national regulations.